I am a former sports editor who's been a baseball fan for over 30 years. I'm predominantly a Cleveland fan, but enjoy all 30 teams!

 "I will retain all my stock in the club, but will be glad to act as the new company desires," McAleer said.
 "If they want me for manager, I will do my best to put a winning club here.
 The city is anxious for a club that will stand up toward the top, and with the liberal amount of money the new organization promises, there is a chance of getting such a team here."

 My examination of sporting news pages from the Plain Dealer throughout the remainder of 1901, however, turned up no further details about a sale of the team to Buckley.

-Later on, rumors consistently flew that suggested the Cleveland club would be transferred to St. Louis where the American League was committed to adding a franchise for the 1902 season (Milwaukee ended up being the team that was moved).
-Then, gossip regularly was published that suggested the Cleveland franchise would stay in the state of Ohio, but relocate south to Cincinnati.
+Later on, rumors consistently flew that suggested the Cleveland club would be transferred to St. Louis, where the American League was committed to adding a franchise for the 1902 season (Milwaukee ended up being the team that was moved).
+Then, gossip regularly was published that suggested the Cleveland franchise would stay in the state of Ohio but would relocate south to Cincinnati.

-In fending off those rumirs, Kilfoyl also potentially gave some insight into why the deal with Buckley's group of investors never materialized.
+In fending off those rumors, Kilfoyl also potentially gave some insight into why the deal with Buckley's group of investors never materialized.